 A comfortable, deceptively technical water slipper, that performs well on all aquatic adventures.

 Sturdy, light and super-fast to dry, the Helly Hansen Crest Watermoc is a water slipper for all sorts of aquatic adventures that offers more than meets the eye.
-That’s why it features in our best water shoes and aquatic sandals article.
+That’s why it features in our roundup of the best water shoes.
 This water slipper has an EVA midsole and a flexible rubber outsole under a breathable mesh upper that’s tight-knit to keep out sand and debris.
 It’s also overprinted on the outside to protect the mesh from abrasion.

 • RRP: $50 (US) / £40 (UK)

 • Materials: Breathable and quick-dry mesh upper; EVA midsole and flexible rubber outsole